 Large Abalone Shells for Sale

 If you are looking for a large abalone shell have a look on eBay, Etsy and Amazon.
-The average size of an abalone shell is 12 inches, so anything above this would be considered ‘large’.
+The average size of an abalone shell is about 8 inches, so anything above this would be considered ‘large’.

 Red Abalone Shell for Sale